ibm-messaging/mq-metric-samples/README.md

 ### Platform support
 This Dockerfile should work for a variety of platforms.
 For those with a Redistributable client, it uses `curl` to automatically download and unpack the required MQ files.
-For other platforms, it assumes that you have an `MQINST` subdirectory under this root, and then copied the `.deb` files (or the `.tar.gz` file for Linux/arm64 systems) from your real MQ installation tree into it.
+For other platforms, it assumes that you have an `MQINST` subdirectory under this root, and then copied the `.rpm` or `deb` files (or the `.tar.gz` file for Linux/arm64 systems) from your real MQ installation tree into it.
+The base OS image in the Dockerfile is rpm-based, but you might want to change it to your preferred base container image.

 ### Additional container scripts